 Kapsalon Fries - Like loaded fries, but with a Balinese twist.
 Cheese, hot sauce, spiced beef or chicken and fresh shallots are heaped onto a plate of fries.

 Backpacker on a shoestring budget?
 Kuta is a bustling, budget traveller-friendly place with a high amount of English spoken.
-Alternatively, lap up luxury with beach front hotels in Seminyak, or head to Ubud, Bali's cultural heart for a less touristy experience.
-Island hoping in Indonesia is easy, so if you're keen to get away,
+Alternatively, lap up luxury with beachfront hotels in Seminyak, or head to Ubud, Bali's cultural heart for a less touristy experience.
+Island hopping in Indonesia is easy, so if you're keen to get away,

 Planning numerious Bali breaks this year?
 If you’re planning several island hops this year a frequent traveller policy can save you time and money.